eddyK15501/gifs-and-memes/README.md

 AS A user
-I WANT the ability to store previous searches in the local storage SO that my previous search display under the Search bar and I can access those searches again
+I WANT the ability to store previous searches in the local storage SO that my previous searches display under the Search bar and I can access those searches again
 ```

 ## Acceptance Criteria